 The Triskell Cup, a late season regatta, happens each year in October.
 Sailors from multiple Caribbean islands race their catamarans, multihulls, and spinnakers around Le Gosier.

-Blues music rings out loud once a year on Grande-Terre during the Creole Blues Festival.
-Blues musicians from around the world descend upon the island for a weekend in May and play several concerts.
-There are also screenings of documentaries about this history of creole blues music.
+Blues music rings out loud once a year in May, when blues musicians from around the world descend on the island of Marie Galante for several days, to play in a series of musical concerts.
+In some years there are also related events, including screenings of documentaries about this history of creole blues music.

 June is a great month for visitors looking to dance to the beats of traditional island music.
 The Antilles Music Festival, which takes place in both Guadeloupe and Martinique features zouk, gwo ka, and biguine music.
 Gwo ka is also celebrated with its own festival in June, at the Gwo Ka Festival, and zouk is the center of attention at the Guadeloupe International Zouk Festival.